weisjohn/Best/rules/README.md

 If the site has more than 10 separate JavaScript and CSS resources, this rule will fail.

+### media_queries

+This rule looks to see if the site utilizes media queries to style aspects of the document.
+First, CSS files specified in `<link>` tags are processed, then, it is run through an analyzer to detect the use of non-print media queries.
+If the site uses more than 60 media queries (approximately the number supplied by Bootstrap, this rule succeeds.
+(This rule definition needs refinement).

 ### meta

 This rule searches for the presence of standard `meta` tags, such as `description`, `keywords`, and a few of [Facebook's Open Graph tags](https://developers.facebook.com/docs/sharing/best-practices#tags).
 If any of these tags are missing, the fule fails.